-• The pupil is making progress academically against national/age expected levels (or differentiated

-• equivalents) and that there is a narrowing gap between their attainment and that of others

-- the same age. - Targets set in OPPs or LSPs are being achieved. - Through discussion with parents and pupil. - The pupil becomes a more independent learner and starts to access a

-• curriculum through quality first teaching therefore the need for additional support lessons.

-• Through children being removed from the SEN register when they have made sufficient

-• progress (parents will always be informed if this is to happen).
+- The pupil is making progress academically against national/age expected levels (or - equivalents) and that there is a narrowing gap between their attainment and that of others - the same age. - Targets set in discussion with staff and parents. - Through discussion with parents and pupil. - The pupil becomes a more independent learner and starts to access a differentiated curriculum through quality first teaching therefore the need for additional support lessons. - Through children being removed from the SEN register when they have made sufficient - progress (parents will always be informed if this is to happen).